TheTexta/obsidian-main/Computer Science/Machine Learning/Regularisation.md

 $$
 J(\vec{w},b) = J(\vec{w},b)+\frac{\lambda}{2m}\sum_{j=1}^nw_j^2
 $$
-Where $\lambda$ represents the "regularisation parameter" which is chosen based upon how important it is to reduce overfitting is.
+Where $\lambda$ represents the "regularisation parameter" which is chosen based upon how important it is to reduce [[Overfitting]] is.
 If it is too high the model will underfit the data as all parameters essentially equal 0, creating the final model where f(x) = b without the w.